Snowflake-Applied-Field-Engineering/cortexchecker/DEPLOYMENT_GUIDE.md

 **Deployment Complete!** 🎉

-Your Cortex Unified Tool is now ready for use.
+Your Cortex Tool is now ready for use.
 Don't forget to communicate the release to your users and gather feedback for future improvements.